 Just before the sun went down, the river was at peak flow.
 As dark fell, we could see the city lights reflected in it and hear its course as it thundered past.

 The river stopped climbing the stairs as evening came.
 Just as Pat predicted, the river had overflowed its banks just upstream of us, near Highway 280, and flowed down the old railroad corridor and began flooding the old Olinder neighborhood east of us.
 We were more in danger of flooding from that direction now, but the water seemed to slow its advance sometime in the evening as it found its low point and sought further advance to the north of us.
 I walked the neighborhood nervously in the dark, accompanied by many doing the same thing, some out on the streets because their houses were inundated.

 So, we stayed, essentially on an island of dry land between the roaring river to the west, and the slowly creeping water from the east.
-Our house is in the green circle on the map below, just to the left of the 101 icon.
+Our house is in the small green circle on the map below, just to the left of the 101 icon.

 Late that evening I wrote, “It’s been an exhausting, exhilarating, hysterical, euphoric day.
 The creek she rose higher than in anyone’s memory.
 We had visitors serenade us, help us re-rescue our chickens, and invite us to sleepovers.
 We and the river seem to holding steady now and we are still high and dry.”
 Calls and emails began coming in from all over the country and the world, as people saw on news reports that our house was right in the middle of the evacuation zone.

 Ultimately, the water came to within a half block of us from the direction of the park, a block and a half from the other direction to the east and north, and about 20 feet from the back of the house to the west.
 After a fitful night of sleep, interspersed with more flashlight checks on the creek level, and ignoring the incoming buzzes on my phone of ongoing evacuation notices, finally in Spanish and Vietnamese as well as English, we woke to a sunny day.